-When we are talking about Cursors in Teradata SQL stored procedures, we refer to a pointer to a data record in the result set of an SQL query:
+In Teradata SQL stored procedures, Cursors are pointers to data records in the result set of an SQL query.

 SELECT * FROM table_name;

 Cursors iterate over a result set row by row, facilitating record-oriented data processing alongside set-oriented SQL processing.
 Procedural languages such as C or C++ typically handle record-by-record operations.

 Here, query result sets refer to the specific instance when the Teradata spool space contains the results of a query.

 Why do we need Cursors in Teradata Stored Procedures?

 SQL statements that return only one data record may be issued without the need for cursors.
 The following serves as an illustration:

 This SQL query returns only one data record, so a cursor is unnecessary, and the result can be assigned to a stored procedure variable.
 Consider the following example: